Join the A.M. Club: 5 Tips for Becoming a Morning Lifter

 1. Prepare Your Workout Gear the Night Before

 This tried and tested habit is a classic, because it works.
-In the morning, picking out the right gym wear can feel harder than a HIIT session.
+In the morning, picking out the right gym wear and leggings can feel harder than a HIIT session.
 Skip the scavenger hunt and pack your gym bag ahead of time.
 It’ll streamline your morning and act as a visual cue to keep you accountable.

 2. Take Time to Warm Up and Wake Up